prosti221/Audiobook-generation/README.md

 ## TODO

 - Get `voice_id` by name.
+- Add command line argument --transcribe if we want to generate transcription, not necessary if transcription is already generated.
 - Truncate the transcription for faster TTS generations.
 - Run TTS API calls in the background while previous TTS is playing.